Community Guide News

 - Thirty-three percent of American adults– 71 million people– have high LDL, or "bad," cholesterol; only 1 out of 3 has the condition under control (CDC ).

 - High blood pressure costs the nation about $51.0 billion annually, $47.5 billion of which are direct medical expenses (American Heart Association [PDF - 488 kB] ).

 Reducing Out-of-Pocket Costs for Medications to Improve High Blood Pressure and High Cholesterol Control

 Reducing out-of-pocket costs for medications to control high blood pressure and high cholesterol involves establishing programs and policies to provide blood pressure and cholesterol-lowering medications at no or reduced cost.
 This is coordinated through the health care system and may be implemented in clinical or non-clinical settings by health plans, employers, and insurance companies.
 These programs and policies are commonly combined with team-based care and medication counseling.

 The Task Force and The Community Guide

-The Community Preventive Services Task Force (Task Force) is an independent, nonfederal, unpaid panel of public health and prevention experts that provides evidence-based findings and recommendations about community preventive programs, services, and policies to improve health.
-Its members represent a broad range of research, practice, and policy expertise in community preventive services, public health, health promotion, and disease prevention.
+- The Community Preventive Services Task Force (Task Force) is an independent, nonfederal, unpaid panel of public health and prevention experts.
+The Task Force works to improve the health of all Americans by providing evidence-based recommendations about community preventive programs, services, and policies to improve health.
+Its members represent a broad range of research, practice, and policy expertise in community prevention services, public health, health promotion, and disease prevention.

-The Community Guide is an essential resource for people who want to know what works in public health.
+- The Guide to Community Preventive Services (The Community Guide) is an essential web resource for people who want to know what works in public health.
 It provides evidence-based findings about public health interventions and policies to improve health and promote safety.
-The reviews and the Task Force findings and recommendations are compiled in The Community Guide.

 For more information